 Hi everybody!
 I hope everyone had an awesome thanksgiving around family and friends.
 This time I wanted to write a little bit about some of the behind the scene moments in my day to day.
-While work on the corporate spectrum tends to go a bit slower during the holidays, those of you who like me are working to get a business off the ground are probably working harder than ever today.
+While scenes at work on the corporate spectrum tends to go a bit slower during the holidays, those of you who like me are working to get a business off the ground are probably working harder than ever today.
 Preach it sister!

 Recently I had the pleasure to have a photography student offer to shoot me at my design studio where I do most of my work.
 She needed to borrow a couple of styles for an assignment and honestly I don’t think I was part of the assignment but she was kind enough to include me and I had a blast.